 The MBA is accredited for a period of five years (from October 2018) by the peak industry bodies, CPA, CA ANZ and IPA.
-CMI (London) is currently reviewing this program for accreditation.

 UBSS continues to seek accreditation from professional industry bodies.

 Our current benchmarking, which includes learning outcomes, is achieved against like national institutions.